-There are thousands of businesses across the country – hundreds of thousands globally.
-This means that there is a possibility that your brand, the trade or service you want to distinguish from others and protect, might already be someone else’s.
-An Intellectual Property attorney’s job is to see that they find a way to protect your IP.
+There are hundreds of thousands of businesses across the country – millions globally.
+This means that there is a possibility that your brand, the trade, or service you want to distinguish from others and protect, might already be someone else’s.
+An intellectual property attorney’s job is to see that they find a way to protect your IP.
 To do this, they search a variety of sources to see if your business can still receive protection regionally, nationally, or beyond, based on a host of criteria.
-Pepsi-Cola makes the same soda, but they have a different brand, a different logo, a different slogan: all of that is just as protected as their competitor.
-A clearance search and opinion will determine whether your mark is distinguishable from others in your field, as well as others outside of it.
-Two companies might have similar names but be in completely different industries.
-An clearance opinion will inform you, the client, about the results and offer you the best course of action based on those.
-There are generally two types of opinions, and each has their purpose.

-Types of Trademark Clearance Opinions and Searches and Opinions
+What are the Types of Trademark Searches and Opinions?

-Formal Clearance Opinion – The search search necessary to create a Clearance Opinion is a much more thorough than for a initial screening search and are generally conducted by third-party vendors.
+The search necessary to create a Clearance Opinion is much more thorough than for an initial screening search and is generally conducted by third-party vendors.
 The results of these searches are then reviewed by an attorney and a formal written opinion is provided identifying relevant risks and potential solutions.
-The benefits of a properly conducted Clearance Opinion is that in many jurisdictions the opinion can be used to show the good-faith of the party adopting a mark.
+The benefit of a properly conducted Clearance Opinion is that in many jurisdictions the opinion can be used to show the good faith of the party adopting a mark.
 This good-faith can then be used to limit potential liability and, in some cases, reduce the chance a court will find there is a likelihood of confusion between the marks.

-Kunkle Law, PLC provides both types of opinions and can customize these searches to specifically address your companies needs.
+Kunkle Trademark and Legal can provide these searches and opinions and can customize these searches to specifically address your companies needs.